collective/collective.multilingual/README.rst

 - You can visit the editing pages for different languages in the translation graph using the action menu.

+- You can see a statistics table that lists the number of content items in each of the supported languages.

 There are some features that are missing at this point:

 - The ability to see which translations are available for the current document (as an anonymous or unprivileged user).

-- The ability to get an overview of the total number of translations in all of the supported languages.

 - Integration with Plone's search user interface and collections.